SimonLariz/TitanPaymentSystem/README.md

 Purchase class:
 For a purchase, the necessary fields are
 1) Date
-2)Purchase card
+2) Purchase card
-3)Amount paid
+3) Amount paid
-4)Retrieve the amount based on the card used 5)Convenience amount on the purchase
+4) Retrieve the amount based on the card used
+5) Convenience amount on the purchase
-6)Billing cycle in which the transaction fits (“Every month is a different billing cycle example “01-01-2023,01-31-2023””) 7)Status to check whether the transaction is paid or due
+6) Billing cycle in which the transaction fits (“Every month is a different billing cycle example “01-01-2023,01-31-2023””)
+7) Status to check whether the transaction is paid or due